Large-Scale Magnetic-Field Generation by Randomly Forced Shearing Waves

+The key ingredient in the dynamo loop are fluctuations in the $\talpha$-tensor \Exref{alpha_expr}, which, in conjunction with stretching of the mean field by the background shear flow, provide a positive feedback \footnote{Comparing \Eqsand{helicity}{alpha_expr}, we see that fluctuations in $\talpha$ are related to fluctuations in kinetic helicity, although, for a general multiscale velocity field, the correspondence is by no means exact (cf.\ \cite{CattaneoHughes2006}).}.
+This is evocative of the dynamo models known as the ``stochastic $\alpha$-effect'', which are based on introducing a fluctuating scalar $\alpha_{yy}$ \cite{RK08, Vishniac_Brandenburg,Kraichnan1976,*Silantev,*Proctor} --- this has usually been done based on \emph{ad hoc} non-rigorous models of how this $\alpha$ comes about.
+The theory we have presented here is the first calculation of this kind done from first principles.

-\paragraph{Conclusion.} We have presented what we think is the minimal analytically tractable model of the shear dynamo.
-The simplicity of the model suggests that the effect is robust, while its rigorous validity in the assumed limits ($\Rm\ll\Re\ll1$, $S\tcorr\ll1$) suggests that it is physical.
-Much remains to be understood before it can be assessed whether the shear dynamo offers a panacea for (nonhelical) generation of large-scale magnetic fields in astrophysical systems.
-A further effort in this direction appears worthwhile in view of the great success recently enjoyed by shear-induced dynamos in astrophysically motivated numerical experiments and a basic similarity of the field structure that they generate \cite{Rincon_Ogilvie_Proctor,Yousef_etal_PRL,Kapyla_etal}.
+\paragraph{Conclusion.} We have presented a minimal analytically tractable model of the shear dynamo.
+The simplicity of the model suggests that the effect is robust, while its rigorous validity in the realizable limit of low $\Rm$, weak shear and for a velocity field consisting of randomly forced shearing waves at low $\Rey$ suggests that it is physical and does not depend on \emph{ad hoc} closure assumptions.
+Much remains to be understood before it can be assessed whether the shear dynamo offers a panacea for (non-helical) generation of large-scale magnetic fields in astrophysical systems.
+A further effort in this direction appears worthwhile in view of the great success enjoyed by shear-induced dynamos in astrophysically motivated numerical experiments and a basic similarity of the field structure that they generate \cite{Rincon_Ogilvie_Proctor,*Gressel_etal,*Lesur_Ogilvie, Yousef_etal_PRL,Yousef_etal_AN,Kapyla_etal,*Hughes_Proctor}.
+A companion paper on the quasilinear elemental shear dynamo, exploring broader parameter regimes, is \cite{McWilliams}.
+A major outstanding task is to understand how the shear dynamo mechanism of generating large-scale fields coexists with the fluctuation dynamo of small-scale fields, which will inevitably be present at sufficiently large $\Rm$ \cite{Yousef_etal_AN} and, therefore, in any real astrophysical situation (cf.\ \cite{Boldyrev_Cattaneo_Rosner}).